Have Large Vision-Language Models Mastered Art History?: Conclusions

 \section{Conclusions}

-We acknowledge several benefits of VLMs over earlier artwork classifiers.
-For instance, previous computer vision models trained solely for art style classification cannot predict other art historical attributes of a painting without adaptation and fine-tuning.
-In contrast, a single VLM can perform three tasks --- predicting art style, author and time period --- above random chance, without specific training.
+We acknowledge several benefits of VLMs over earlier artwork classifiers, which are typically trained solely for art style classification and cannot predict other art historical attributes without fine-tuning.
+In contrast, we show that a single VLM can perform three tasks -- predicting art style, author and time period -- above random chance, without specific training.

-Although the accuracy of the VLMs is lower compared to models specifically developed for style classification, we argue that evaluating based on single art style labels is restrictive.
-Even art historians often disagree on the precise style of certain paintings, and multiple art styles can be attributed to the same artwork.
-We observe that, in some cases, VLMs make sensible confusions.
-Occasionally, LLaVA and GPT-4o provide detailed explanations of features that define a painting's style.
-These explanations enhance understanding and clarify classification reasons, making the process more transparent than traditional deep learning models.
+We focus on zero-shot performance to provide a foundational understanding of VLMs.
+This approach reflects typical real-world use by non-experts and tests whether VLMs' generalization across image domains extends to artworks.
+Although less accurate than models fine-tuned for style classification, VLMs provide insights into their reasoning.
+Artistic styles often share overlapping characteristics.
+Rather than strictly adhering to predefined labels, VLMs occasionally make misclassifications that align with stylistic similarities, indicating an emerging grasp of nuanced artistic traits.
+Notably, LLaVA and GPT-4o generate detailed explanations of features that define a painting's style.
+These explanations enhance understanding and clarify classifications, offering greater transparency compared to traditional deep learning models.

-Nevertheless, we find that VLMs, even the powerful GPT-4o, make mistakes that are unacceptable by art historians, including the misclassification of ArTest paintings, which are canonical artworks by famous artists.
-We conclude that VLMs, despite having great potential, have not yet mastered art history.
-There is a significant risk for non-experts who might rely on VLMs like GPT-4o to classify artworks, as they could potentially assign incorrect styles, artists, or titles to lesser-known or unknown pieces.
-This highlights the importance of expert oversight and ongoing involvement of art historians in verifying and correcting the information produced by these models.
+Nevertheless, we find that VLMs, even the powerful GPT-4o, make mistakes that do not align with expert art historical standards.
+They may misclassify even canonical artworks by renowned artists or provide flawed reasoning.
+We conclude that VLMs, despite their great potential, have not yet mastered art history.
+Their limitations pose risks for non-experts, who may rely on these models, as they could assign incorrect styles, authors, or time periods to lesser-known or unknown pieces.
+This highlights the importance of expert oversight and the involvement of art historians in verifying and refining AI-generated information.